guumeyer/MeyerNews/README.md

 # MeyerNews
-IOS Project with a lot  animations.
+IOS Project with a lot of animations samples.
 This project is a result of this course Design+Code (https://designcode.io/)

 # Tecnhology
 Swift 3